duleorlovic/blog/_posts/2018-03-22-stimulus-js.md

   parameter `greet(event) {}`.
 To see who invoke the click you can use `event.currentTarget`.
-To use multiple events use space between actions `'data-action'='click->hello-word#greet change->hello-word#greet'`
+To use multiple events use space between actions `'data-action'='click->hello-word#greet change->hello-word#greet'` To manually call another action you should use `this.anotherAction()`
 * `data-hello-target='name'` creates `nameTarget` property in a controller so we can use it to access element and set value.
 We need to declare it also inside controller `static targets = [ 'name' ]`.
 Beside `this.nameTarget` you can